Our Team in Yemen

 Resident Representative

-Ms. Zena Ali Ahmad (Lebanon) has been appointed as UNDP Resident Representative for Yemen.
+Ms. Zena Ali Ahmad has been appointed as UNDP Resident Representative for Yemen.
 Prior to this appointment, Zena was UNDP Resident Representative for Iraq (2019-2022) and the Regional Director for the Regional Office for Arab States in UN-Habitat at Egypt since 2017.
 She also served as UNDP Deputy Regional Hub Manager for Arab States (2016-2017), UNDP Country Director in Jordan (2012-2017), UNDP Deputy Resident Representative in Syria (2008-2012), UNDP Policy Advisor in Arab States (2005-2007), and UNDP Assistant Resident Representative in Lebanon (1996-2004).
 Zena holds a Post Graduate/ Master’s degree in the Management of Social Change from the University of London in the UK.
 She also holds a Master’s degree in Rural Development and a Bachelor’s degree in Agriculture from the American University of Beirut.

 She speaks English, French and Arabic.